 - Its projection – how far the conservatory can extend – is limited to 4m on a detached house and 3m on an attached house.
 This is currently extended to 8m and 6m until May 30, 2019 but you need to go through a Neighbour Consultation Scheme.

 In all cases, it’s worth getting in touch with the planning department of your local authority.
 The government operates the Planning Portal – a planning and development web site that may help and gives access to all the regulations covering extensions and conservatories.

-The good news is that lean to conservatories are one of the cheapest conservatories to install.
-Avoid the temptation of installing a very small lean to conservatory to save costs.
-Aim for 3m-x-3m conservatory to provide sufficient living space.
+The good news is that lean-to conservatories are one of the cheapest conservatories to install.
+Avoid the temptation of installing a very small lean-to conservatory to save costs.
+Aim for a 3m-x-3m conservatory to provide sufficient living space.

 Expect to pay between £5,500 and £7,000 for a 3m-x-3m conservatory – pricing depends on the area, installer and basic design.
 Typically for that price, you’ll get a uPVC conservatory with external doors and a polycarbonate roof.
 Basic power and lighting are usually included in the installation.
 Costs will rise as you add in dwarf walls, plumbing and radiators and different roofing materials such as glass.